 The GW4 BioMed2 MRC DTP aims to attract and select the best students for training in high quality projects and environments.
-This document contains guidance for supervisors considering submitting a project for a GW4 BioMed2 MRC funded studentship, commencing in the academic year 2025/26.
-Advice on the whole process including project submission criteria, how students are selected, and critical dates can be found under the following headings:
+This document contains guidance for supervisors considering submitting a project for a GW4 BioMed2 MRC funded studentship, commencing in the academic year 2026/27.

 - 1. How many studentships are available? - 2.
 How do I submit a project proposal? - 3.
 What are the key dates for the recruitment process? - 4.
 Can I apply in more than one year? - 5.
 Can I resubmit the same project proposal? - 6.
 Does the project have to fit in with one of the three themes? - 7.
 Can non-biomedical supervisors apply? - 8.
 How many supervisors can be on the proposal? - 9.
 How will the DTP correspond with the supervisory team? - 10.
 Is it advantageous to have supervisors from more than one GW4 Partner? - 11.
 Can other partners be involved? - 12.
 Is the DTP looking to convert projects to CASE? - 13.
-What is covered by the studentship? - 14.
-What funding is available for project costs? - 15.
-When students undertake research at different GW4 institutions, how will their research be funded? - 16.
-What training will the DTP provide? - 17.
-The 'Prep' period - 18.
-Broadening Horizons Placement - 19.
-Should proposals include full costings? - 20.
-How will projects will be selected? - 21.
-What is your definition of the research environment? - 22.
-What is your definition of an early career researcher? - 23.
-Is it important for the supervisors to have a record of MRC funding? - 24.
-How many projects will be selected for advertisement? - 25.
-Can applicants apply from disciplines other than biomedical science? - 26.
-What are the student eligibility criteria? - 27.
-How will candidates apply? - 28.
-How will students be selected? - 29.
-How will the balance between the themes and institutions be achieved? - 30.
-Who will students be registered with? - 31.
-Further questions. - 32.
+What is covered as standard for all studentships? - 14.
+What is the Research Training Support Grant (RTSG)? - 15.
+What other funding is available? - 16.
+What is not covered by the studentship? - 17.
+When students undertake research at different GW4 institutions, how will their research be funded? - 18.
+What training will the DTP provide? - 19.
+The 'Prep' period - 20.
+Broadening Horizons Placement - 21.
+Should proposals include full costings? - 22.
+How will projects will be selected? - 23.
+What is your definition of the research environment? - 24.
+What is your definition of an early career researcher? - 25.
+Is it important for the supervisors to have a record of MRC funding? - 26.
+How many projects will be selected for advertisement? - 27.
+Can applicants apply from disciplines other than biomedical science? - 28.
+What are the student eligibility criteria? - 29.
+How will candidates apply? - 30.
+How will students be selected? - 31.
+How will the balance between the themes and institutions be achieved? - 32.
+Who will students be registered with? - 33.
+Further questions. - 34.
 Application Form Template